TWMJFinal

 Day 297

 We have been home seven weeks now.
-The journey’s torment had softened into a distant memory, helped by the joyous chaos of my return – my wife brought our daughter into the world just a few days after I arrived.
+The journey’s torment has softened into a distant memory, helped by the joyous chaos of my return – my wife brought our daughter into the world just a few days after I arrived.

 I reflect on our experience every so often.
-What happened with Joseph, and Mary, and the Infant?
+What happened with Joseph, and Mary, and to the Infant?
 Did Herod go to Bethlehem to worship?
-Maybe the King gave them a proper house by now.
-And those scribes, the Pharisees, the priests . . .
-Did they find their Messiah too?
+Maybe the king has given them a proper house by now.
+And those scribes, the Pharisees, the priests . . . did they find their Messiah too?
+I guess I’ll never know – we took a different route.

 I placed the journal back in the wooden box and sighed with a sense of profound reassurance.